Uwe Tellkamp

-Uwe Tellkamp ([ˈuːvə ˈtɛlˌkamp]; born 28 October 1968 in Dresden, East Germany) is a German writer and physician.
+Uwe Tellkamp ([ˈuːvə ˈtɛlˌkamp]; born 28 October 1968) is a German writer and physician.
 He practised medicine until 2004.
 Before the fall of communism, he was enlisted in the National People's Army as a tank commander and imprisoned when he refused to break up a demonstration in October 1989.
 Until the fall of the German Democratic Republic shortly after, he was prohibited from studying medicine.

 In 2008 Tellkamp was awarded the German Book Prize for his novel Der Turm (The Tower), which describes life in 1980s East Germany.

+Political views

 In 2017 Tellkamp signed the "Charta 2017", criticizing the ostracism of 'New Right' publishers at the Leipzig book fair ("Leipziger Buchmesse").

+Anti-immigration comments

 Preceding the Leipziger Buchmesse 2018 Tellkamp said:

 "Most [refugees] are not trying to escape war and prosecution but come [to Germany] to migrate into the social support system, more than 95%."